-- The two required aspects of the task are [i] "to explain your goals" and [ii] "explain how the drones will be used responsibly". - Equal weight does not have to be given to those two elements, but both should be given some developed attention.
-If any aspect is ignored or given only cursory attention (e.g. very brief and general or in a single sentence), no more than the 4-6 band should be awarded since the task has only been "generally fulfilled" at best. - It is expected that the "goals" be plural i.e. there should be 2 or more distinguishable goals.
-However, should the script introduce one single goal only, this should be fully developed and well supported with examples and details. - The "goals" may relate to what the final video will be like (the end product), or to the reason why they are wanting to create the video (their motivation), or both. - The response should explain how the drones will be used responsibly, rather than simply providing an explanation of what they will do. "used responsibly" is expected to relate to privacy and safety. - The writer may discuss where the drones will be used, but it must be developed to harness the idea of "using drones responsibly" (e.g. addressing safety/privacy concerns).
+- The two required aspects of the task are [i] "highlight some of the former student's accomplishments" and [ii] "what their talk will be about". - Equal weight does not have to be given to those two elements, but both should be given some developed attention.
+If any aspect is ignored or given only cursory attention (e.g. very brief and general or in a single sentence), no more than the 4-6 band should be awarded since the task has only been "generally fulfilled" at best. - While the response could mention the former student's general accomplishments or biography, the focus should be on their humanitarian work and what the talk will be about. - The response should describe or explain what the talk will be about.
+It should not be the talk of the former student itself. - "Introduce the event" does not need to be developed as an aspect to cover.
+It can be interpreted broadly e.g., as a school assembly, other school function, or just the fact that a former student has returned to the school.
+However, there should be at least a cursory reference to the context. - It is expected that the "accomplishments" be plural i.e. there should be 2 or more distinguishable accomplishments.
+However, should the script introduce one single accomplishment only, this should be fully developed and well supported with examples and details. - All ideas need to be clearly linked to "humanitarian work" rather than environmental or general activities.